Kate-Yayla/Project1-Historical-NBA-Analysis/README.md

 * **Impact of age based on PER**: Analyzed players age data and found the quartiles, IQR, upper and lower bound to compare the players who would be on top 10 based on players median.

 * **Impact of players move based on points**: Analyzed players move based on points and winning percentage using player_points_data.
 Found top 10 players based on points and impact of their move to other team.
+* **Impact of minutes played on key varibles**: Took the natural log of all varibles in order to see elasticity through regression analysis.

 ## Visualized four factors ratings impacts on winning percentage